howonlee/mertonon/docs/v0_13_roadmap.md

 - [ ] Estimation essay copy-edit
 - [ ] Link up estimation essay to blog index
 - [ ] Upload the estimation essay
-- [ ] Test for the stack push and pop
-- [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop
-- [ ] Auditing SQL honeysql statement - overall audit thing.
-Start on it, anyhow
-- [ ] Auditing DDL stuff

 - [ ] Post estimation essay - wait for Wayne
-- [ ] Auditing BE endpoint thinking (just thinking and sketching)
-- [ ] Theory of value outline, research
 - [ ] Changelog
 - [ ] Poke around
 - [ ] Release